Evidence suggests that the rise in global travel has led to the increase of bed bugs in hotels.

-When checking a hotel room for bed bugs, housekeeping staff should also check:
+When checking for bed bugs in a hotel room, housekeeping staff should also check:

-Customer complaints, whether they be face-to-face or in online review sites about finding insects bites, can often hint that you might have a bed bug problem.
+Customer complaints, whether they be face-to-face or on online review sites about finding insects bites, can often hint that you might have bed bugs in your hotel.

 Although it is difficult to identify a bed bug bite as everybody reacts differently to them, any concerns from customers around bites should be investigated immediately.

 Insect bites could point towards a potential bed bug infestation.
 Bear in mind that mosquitoes and fleas might also be the source for insect bites.

 Bed bug eggs are a common sign of an infestation.
 When checking a hotel room for bed bugs, housekeeping staff should remember to look for bed bug eggs as well as live bed bugs.

 Bed bug eggs are laid in batches of between 1 and 5 eggs each day.
 They are approximately 1 mm in length and are a grain-like milky white colour.
 Bed bug eggs are usually laid singly or in clusters within cracks and crevices, such as the joints of furniture and between floors, walls and skirting boards.

 In hotels, bed bugs can spread easily to adjacent rooms either beside, below or above.